egeeamu/voskhod/README.md

 If using a fresh Ubuntu install, you will have to install dependencies and linux packages with administrator privileges :

-> apt-get install build-essential git python-pip  pbzip2 pigz zlib1g-dev libncurses5-dev bowtie parallel python-biopython sqlite3 software-properties-common
+> apt-get install build-essential git python-pip  pbzip2 pigz zlib1g-dev libncurses5-dev bowtie parallel python-biopython sqlite3 software-properties-common openjdk-8-jre

-> add-apt-repository ppa:webupd8team/java (validate with pressing Enter)

-> apt-get update

-> apt-get install oracle-java8-installer (accept terms)

 > pip install bashplotlib